Debang5hu/ctf-writeups/vulnhub/raven/writeup.md

 link: https://www.vulnhub.com/entry/raven-1,256/

-download the machine and boot it in virtual box an configure it
+download the machine and boot it in virtual box and configure it

 Next step: